tourhunter-com/help-tourhunter-com/_articles-en/how_to_create_an_account_using_facebook.md

 ### **Step 1**

-Click on the “Log in” button at the right top of the website.
+Click on the “Log in” button at the header of the website.

 ### **Step 2**

-Click on the Facebook icon at the bottom right of the appeared modal.
+Click on the Facebook icon at the appeared modal.

 ![How_to_create_an_account_using_google1](/assets/images/how_to_create_an_account_using_google1.png)